itsadhin/Monte_CarloSimulation/README.md

 ### random_walk_1D.py

-Classic drunk man problem with steps -1 and 1 and the average of square of the displacement is directly propertional to the Number of steps taken
+Classic drunk man problem with steps -1 and 1 and the average of square of the displacement is directly propertional to the Number of steps taken.

+### random_walk_2D.py and random_walk_2D.c

+Wow another win for C out performs python again both code do the same thing though.